 Most cities throughout America have begun to change their roadways to provide more space and safety for bicyclists.
 Because of this, more people are using bicycles as transportation than ever before.
 Unfortunately, bicyclists are easy for car drivers to miss, which can result in serious consequences when an accident happens.
 A recent hit-and-run bicycle accident in North Carolina resulted in grave injuries to the cyclist and charges for the impaired driver who hit her.

 According to authorities, a foreign exchange student was riding her bike along US-158 near Kill Devil Hills.
 At around 3:22 a.m., the woman was heading southbound on the road when she was struck by a car.
 The car appeared to stop briefly before leaving the scene of the accident.

 Later, a delivery truck driver saw the woman lying on the road and called 911.
-The woman was taken to the Outer Banks Hospital with serious injuries while police commenced their investigation.
-The woman had a light and reflector on her bicycle, and she seemed to be biking in accordance to local laws.
+The woman was taken to the Outer Banks Hospital with serious injuries while the police commenced their investigation.
+The woman had a light and reflector on her bicycle, and she seemed to be biking in accordance with local laws.
 Police gathered debris from the accident site, and later saw a car that had damage matching what was found at the site.

 Police stopped the driver and matched the debris they collected to his car.
 They ultimately arrested the driver, charging him with DWI and felony hit-and-run.
 The driver’s blood-alcohol content was .19, which is twice the legal limit.